-I understand why my friend asked the question, as well as what is the average cost of Medicare Supplement insurance.
+I understand why my friend asked the question, and what is the average cost of Medicare Supplement insurance is.
 She lives in a high-cost area and a basic plan starts at about $100.
 A more comprehensive plan will start at about $165 per month.
 That’s a pretty big chunk of her fixed budget.

-Thus far she’s been lucky.
+Thus far, she’s been lucky.
 She has only needed emergency room care twice and just one stay in the hospital.
 I reminded her about this and how her former husband absorbed her healthcare costs into his budget.
 Now she’s on her own and these are her costs.
-That started a whole new conversation including, “Why am I responsible for those payments?”
+That started a new conversation, including, “Why am I responsible for those payments?”